Policy: Policy 11-2-1: Emergency Preparedness, Operations, and Recovery Date Adopted: Aug 27, 2008

 1. Incident: An occurrence requiring actions to prevent or minimize loss of life or damage to property and/or the environment.

-Section 2: Procedures
+Section 2: Guidelines

 1. College Plan Maintenance